The Hive of Life – Beekeepers of the North Coast

 Neil operates within 150kms of home but knows fellow apiarists who will drive up to 10 hours away in search of suitable fields.
 “We keep ridiculous hours because shifting bees is done at night, with hundreds of kilometres between sites.
 Beekeepers help each other out and I think that is the best part of the game.
 I’ve met some really good blokes and we always have stories to tell – usually about getting stung by thousands of bees in the middle of the night!”

 But living to tell the tale.
 As an ex-chippie, Neil is pretty down-to-earth, but he worries about the future, for his kids and his bees.
 “If you couple deforestation and monocropping with pesticide, herbicide and fungicide use then the odds aren’t good for bees.
 Or us.”

-Organics MattR in Port Central stock the full range of Amber Drop Honey (such as ginger, chilli, coconut and with honeycomb included).
-Amber Drop is also available from Nourished Earth at Moonee Market and online at www.nourishedearth.com.au Nourished Earth is also your go-to for Griffin Family Honey.
+Organics MattR in Port Central stock the full range of Amber Drop Honey (such as ginger, chilli, coconut and with honeycomb included – yum!).
+Amber Drop and Griffin Family Honey are also available from Nourished Earth at Moonee Market and don’t forget Port Central’s Real Food Markets where you can also find Organics MattR as well as 4th generation, father and son duo, The Beekeeper every Tuesday from 12pm – 6pm.